ukff/kyma-environment-broker/docs/user/04-30-custom-networking-configuration.md

        }
    }"
 ```
+> [!NOTE]
-> **NOTE:** The `nodes` value is a mandatory field, but the `networking` section is optional.
+> The **nodes** value is a mandatory field, but the **networking** section is optional.

-If you do not provide the `networking` object in the provisioning request, the default configuration is used.
+If you do not provide the **networking** object in the provisioning request, the default configuration is used.
 The configuration is immutable - it cannot be changed later in an update request.
 The provided IP range must not overlap with ranges of potential seed clusters (see [GardenerSeedCIDRs definition](https://github.com/kyma-project/kyma-environment-broker/blob/main/internal/networking/cidr.go)).
-The suffix must not be greater than 23 because the IP range is divided between the zones and nodes.
-Additionally, two ranges are reserved for `pods` and `services` which also must not overlap with the IP range for nodes.
+The suffix must not be greater than 23 because the IP range is divided between the zones and Nodes.
+Additionally, two ranges are reserved for `pods` and `services` which also must not overlap with the IP range for Nodes.